zhangjaycee/JcFS/README.md

 # JcFS

 I'm trying to write my first toy File System, that's exicting but not easy for me ...
 JcFS has no specific features yet (233333..)
+This filesystem can't work correctly, please don't use it for important data.

 high-level JcFS is under developing now...
 I'm planning to add a small log/trace system, and make it able to compress or decompress when access some specific directories.